 Please be aware that if your property is leasehold there may be other costs or fees payable under the terms of the lease.
 These are fees which the freeholder or managing agent will charge, and could include notice fees, deed of covenant fees, or other administrative fees.
 Please also note that ground rent and a service charge may also be payable.
 All of these charges vary from property to property.

-This list is not exhaustive and other disbursements may apply.
+This list is not exhaustive and other expenses may apply.

 How long will my sale or purchase take?

 The process takes around six to eight weeks on average.
 However, a lot depends on the position of the other parties involved and also how long the chain is (if there is one), so this timescale may vary.